 6. Promote a new release

 Launch week marketing efforts are critical for the success of new books, and many authors and marketers have made BookBub Ads part of their launch campaigns.
 You can use author targeting to let an author’s existing fans know about your new book, or target fans of similar authors to hook new readers.
-See how author CD Reiss used both of these approaches to promote a new release!
+See how author CD Reiss used both of these approaches to promote a new release, and how author Jeana E. Mann sold over 10,000 copies of her new release while running BookBub Ads targeted by author interest!

 If exposure and wide visibility are your main objectives for your launch, try using category targeting to reach a broader audience.
 When you target a broader audience, consider using CPC bidding to keep your costs down.